Product Name

 Is it normal to lose hair every day?

-Yes, it's normal to lose about 100 hairs a day due to the natural hair cycle.
-Hair strands go through growth, transition, and resting phases before shedding.
+Yes, it’s completely normal to lose about 100 hairs a day as part of the natural hair cycle.
+Each hair strand goes through a growth, transition, and resting phase before shedding.

 Can a flaky scalp cause hair loss?

 A flaky scalp does not directly cause hair loss, but related conditions like seborrheic dermatitis or psoriasis can lead to temporary thinning due to inflammation.
-Managing these conditions with medical treatments or specialized shampoos can help reduce hair loss in men.
+Managing these conditions with medical male pattern baldness treatments or specialized shampoos can help reduce hair loss in men.

 About GoRocky